Evolution of an Art Detective

 Principal, Fine Art Investigations

 In 2002, I was not yet an art detective.
 I was in the midst of earning advanced degrees in art history and history.
 But, the Bingham Portrait Project, my search for George Caleb Bingham portraits with the help of the Jackson County [Missouri] Historical Society, had brought me to the attention of a board member of an historic site, Bingham-Waggoner Estate.
-The organization owned a Bingham portrait of a woman that had been donated to them 15 years before.
-The board members and volunteers, almost exclusively women, displayed their most valuable artifact by their beloved Missouri Artist in the main hall across from the grand staircase.
-In their home tours, they featured it.
+Fifteen years before, a Bingham portrait of a woman that had been donated to the organization.
+The board members and volunteers, almost exclusively women, exhibited the painting, their most valuable artifact in the main hall across from the grand staircase.
+They featured it in their home tours.

 Shortly before my involvement, several art connoisseurs, all of them men, stated, without explanation, and in a manner that the board and volunteers perceived as condescending and paternalistic, that the portrait was not by Bingham.
 Most of the women dismissed the pronouncement, but seeds of doubt grew.
 The board member asked if I could help resolve the concerns.